J-Zeal/alx-low_level_programming/0x0D-preprocessor/README.md

-A dive into structures and typedef in C.
-All project files are written in C
+This project covers pre-processor operations in C.